-Males leave the group when they mature.
-Therefore, solitary males are often spotted.
+Usually, males leave the group when they mature.
+Therefore, solitary males are frequently spotted.

 If lucky on your Uganda safari holiday in Kibale, this monkey can be spotted along the Kanyanchu chimp trail.

-Vervet Monkeys are nice-looking Monkeys, identified easily by their black faces with a white fringe of hair.
-Their overall hair color is mostly grizzled-grey.
+General appearance: Vervet Monkeys are nice-looking Monkeys, identified easily by their black faces with a white fringe of hair.
+Their overall hair colour is mostly grizzled-grey.

-In Kibale Forest, they’re hardly missed in Kanyanchu area.
+In Kibale Forest, they’re hardly missed in the Kanyanchu area.

 Red Colobus Monkeys- Piliocolobus

-These monkeys mostly live in big troops of over 80 individuals, however, on average the troop can consist of 20-40 monkeys.
+Behaviors: These Monkeys often live in big troops of over 80 individuals.
+But, on average their troop consists of 20-40 Monkeys.

-During nature walks in Kanyanyu expanse, this monkey can be spotted.
+During nature walks in the Kanyanyu region, this monkey can be spotted.
 The nearby Bigodi Wetland Sanctuary is another spot.

-According to IUCN, it’s critically an endangered species.
+According to IUCN, it’s a critically endangered species!